antongolub/misc/packages/topoconfig/core/README.md

 ```

 ## Customization
-Just as bash gives the ability to use any commands from the environment, so does topoconfig.
-Declare custom handlers to use in your pipelines.
+Just as bash allows you to use any commands from the environment, so does topoconfig.
+Declare custom handlers for your pipelines.
 Real-world usage example may look like:

 ```ts
 import {topoconfig} from 'topoconfig'